NickBres/PaperSoccer/README.md

    ```
 ## Instructions

 On the first screen choose size of the field.
 Goal size will be always 3 but it can be changed manually.
-Field width, height and goal always has to be odd to make field symmetry.
+Field width, height and goal always has to be odd to make field symmetry (measured in points).

 <img width="812" alt="image" src="https://user-images.githubusercontent.com/70432147/220419574-1d4cb2db-abc4-4bee-ab5e-a44e1894dc10.png">